|Tuition (per unit)||$362|

 Students must procure a check to pay for tuition, housing, and miscellaneous fees the first day of class each term.
 (ELIC teachers may simply indicate to bill ELIC for these expenses.)

 Students purchase textbooks in advance (July) for the entire academic year (two terms) at the University Bookstore (credit cards accepted).
 Non-ELIC teachers pay a $100 fee to ELIC in Term 2 to cover costs of hosting classes in Thailand (cash or check only).
-Students may opt to pay housing costs online by credit card at an additional three percent fee.

 All stated financial information is subject to change.
 Please consult with the Office of Graduate Student Financial Services located in the Graduate and Professional Center, (626) 815-4570, for most current and controlling information.